Criticism of copyright: Preservation of cultural works

 The Center for the Study of Public Domain has raised concerns on how the protracted copyright terms in the United States have caused historical films and other cultural works to be destroyed due to disintegration before they can be digitized.
 The center has described the copyright terms as "absurdly long" which hold little economic benefit to rights holders and prevents efforts to preserve historical artefacts.
 Director Jennifer Jenkins has said that by the time artefacts enter the public domain in the United States after 95 years, many culturally significant works such as old films and sound recordings have already been lost as a consequence of the long copyright terms.

 Ethical issues

-The institution of copyright brings up several ethical issues.
+The institution of copyright raises several ethical issues.
+Critics tend to believe these issues should be resolved in ways that do not favor copyright.

 Censorship

 Critics of copyright argue that copyright has been abused to suppress free speech, as well as business competition, academic research and artistic expression.
-As a consequence, copyright legislation such as DMCA has enabled copyright owners to "censor academic discussions and online criticism".
+As a consequence, copyright legislation such as the DMCA has enabled copyright owners to "censor academic discussions and online criticism".